-The drift eliminators are made of PVC, which is impervious to rot, decay, rust, or biological attack.
+The drift eliminators are made of PVC (optional steel drift eliminators are available), which is impervious to rot, decay, rust, or biological attack.
 Quarterly, inspect drift eliminators and remove dirt and debris.

-warning: The top horizontal surface of the unit is not intended to be used as a walking surface or working platform, and all maintenance should be done from in front of the equipment.
+WARNING: The top horizontal surface of the unit is not intended to be used as a walking surface or working platform, and all maintenance should be done from in front of the equipment.
 If access to the top of the unit is desired, the purchaser/end-user is cautioned to use appropriate means complying with applicable safety standards of governmental authorities.